Apple and Blackberry Crumble Recipe

 The crumble is finished baking once the top is a nice golden brown color and the edges are bubbling.

-Can I add nuts to the Apple and Blackberry Crumble topping?
+Can I add nuts to the apple and blackberry crumble topping?

 Do you love fruit desserts?
 Try these awesome recipes…